Hôtel de Ville, La Roche-sur-Yon: History

-The building was commissioned by the town council at the insistence of the emperor Napoleon who visited the town in 1808.
+The first town hall was commissioned by the town council at the insistence of the emperor Napoleon who visited the town in 1808.
 The site they selected was on the southwest side of the central parade ground (now Place Napoléon).
 Construction of the building started in 1813.
 It was designed in the neoclassical style, built in brick with a cement render finish and was completed in 1814.

 The design involved a symmetrical main frontage of 13 bays facing onto the central square.
 The central section of seven bays featured a short flight of steps leading up to three round-headed doorways; there were seven tall casement windows on the first floor.
 The wings, of three bays each, were originally single storey and were fenestrated by three round headed windows.
 There were two bands between the floors and, at roof level, there was a modillioned cornice.
 Internally, the Salle du Conseil (council chamber) and committee rooms were in the main section, while the wings accommodated offices for the administration of the schools, aid for the poor and areas for the issue of official documents to members of the public.
 The wings were expanded by the addition of an extra storey in 1840, giving the whole structure its current uniform appearance with 13 tall casement windows on the first floor.
 The interior was redecorated in 1870, with new fireplaces, murals, and a tapestry by Pierre Chapuis.
 A bust of the painter, Paul-Jacques-Aimé Baudry, was installed there in 1895.